-I told those stories of sincere doctor wannabes, lawyer wannabes, etc. who spend years trying to be on the path of their vision, but never being able.
-Not because they is incapable, but uncompromising.
+I told those stories of sincere doctor wannabes, lawyer wannabes, etc. who spend years trying to be on the path of their vision, but never being able to, not because they is incapable, but because they are uncompromising.

 I know of someone who had spent the last five years in pursuit of his dreams and still not being able to be on the path.
 He told me, “it is not bad to keep on trying, but sometimes you wait and wait until no one but your heart tells you that your fear has been confirmed.
 You take it in good faith and say, ‘its one of those things’.
 Soon the good faith turns to anger and frustration” but we should remember that the pains of waiting are gone when the desired is achieve.

 The worst things to do are to blame yourself and doubt your capability.

 As a result of being desperate, many youths go into the higher institution to read anything available, shattering their dreams in the process.
 Sometimes these are courses they don’t like, or funny still, did not know existed prior to their frustration.
 Something like ‘Refuse Science’… I don’t think this is funny?

 And back to those kids, they were listening eagerly but I did not know what was going through their minds.
 Well, I did tell them that even when one gets professional training, the availability of jobs become an obstacle to being what one wants to be…engineers are bank managers just because they have the connections…, only those who chose to could not let their dreams shatter.

 Realizing that there are obstacles should make us think intently before pursuing a career.
 Giving consideration to questions like these could be of help:

 - Is this really what I want to do or what others impose on me?

 - How will it allow me contribute positively to the lives of others?